 Sound familiar?
 Then here’s what you need to know.

 As fundraisers, we would like to think we know everything about our donors.
 But the truth is, most nonprofits have several questions about their donor base they struggle to answer.

 A data audit can help you better organize and understand your audience.
 It can help you answer questions like:

 - What strategies have helped increase a donor’s gift size?

-- Where should I draw the line between giving levels?
+- Where should we draw the line between giving levels?

-- Why do people stop giving to my organization?
+- Why do people stop giving to our organization?

 - Which communications do donors respond most favorably to?

 - Is all contact information for donors up to date?

 These are the questions many fundraisers need to answer if they want to push their organization to do something different.